 Of course, we all have equal access to Divine knowing but we may not all be mutually willing to walk, with trust and faith, through that bright, mysterious portal of Divine Unknowing.
 In my experience, it is simpler (not easier) than our ‘all knowing’ minds or egos tell us it is.
-I have found if I relinquish all pretense of knowing, sit long enough, in a still, surrendered place, and earnestly confess (often out loud) “I don’t know,” the answers will come if there is purposefulness to them.
+I have found if I relinquish all pretense of knowing, sit long enough, in a still, surrendered place, and earnestly confess (often out loud) the three magic words, “I don’t know,” the answers will come if there is purposefulness to them.
 I then sit in silence yet longer to double check my discernment about whether it’s the purest voice I hear, sense and which information is to be shared.
 In my experience, it is, unfortunately, not on demand and not one second before God’s timing.
 I’ve sat and started stupidly at many a client until that knowing came forward.
 My mind at this point is usually smart enough to not offer it’s helpful answers.
 The only time I am that patient, present and slow is when I am working.
 Languidly relaxing into the pool of Divine Unknowing opens us to the vast ocean of Divine Knowing which flows through every beating heart.

 To some extent, we’re dealing with moving past limitations of time and space.
 We tend to identify ourselves spatially or temporally (E.G. I take up or move through this space, this is my age etc.) When we break free of the limiting ways we’ve defined ourselves in time or space, we are liberated from a pretense of knowing.
 We realize we’ve just adopted a conditioned conceptualization that is helpful in navigating this [dream] reality but is far from the whole story of who we are and what we have access to as infinite beings